Grapes42/Anabasii/README.md

 $ cp /var/www/html/setupFiles/000-default.conf /etc/apache2/sites-available/000-default.conf
 $ cp /var/www/html/setupFiles/php.ini /etc/php/7.3/fpm/php.ini
 $ cp /var/www/html/setupFiles/anabasii-startup.sh /etc/init.d/anabasii-startup.sh
-$ sudo update-rc.d anabasii-startup.sh defaults
+$ update-rc.d anabasii-startup.sh defaults
 $ reboot
 ```

 Then port forward your server and get a domain.
-If you are new/don't know what portforwarding is [this](https://www.youtube.com/watch?v=CLunOJZqmc0) video may be helpful.
+If you are new/don't know what port forwarding is [this](https://www.youtube.com/watch?v=CLunOJZqmc0) video may be helpful.

 Getting a domain can be done via services like [Google Domains](https://domains.google/).
 Or if you don't have money like me, use something like [No-IP](https://www.noip.com/).